£1m spent making Crawley more accessible | Handicare News

 DisabledGo has ensured that 500 different venues across Crawley are now available to find on the website, with full details of their accessibility revealed through a combination of text and symbols so that it is easy to decipher and manoeuvre.
 This has made not only individuals’ homes more accessible, but the town as a whole.

-While home adaptions are only carried out following a recommendation from the Occupational Therapy Service, those unsuccessful or outside of the Crawley area can enjoy the low prices and expert service that comes with the installation of Handicare’s accessible walk in baths and other mobility aids, including stairlifts in Reading and London.
+While home adaptions are only carried out following a recommendation from the Occupational Therapy Service, those unsuccessful or outside of the Crawley area can enjoy the low prices and expert service that comes with the installation of Handicare’s accessible walk in showers and baths and other mobility aids, including stairlifts in Reading and London.

 Image Credit: Andrew Skudder (flickr.com)